pcfens/puppet-filebeat/README.md

 - `spool_size`: [Integer] How large the spool should grow before being flushed to the network (default: 2048)
 - `idle_timeout`: [String] How often the spooler should be flushed even if spool size isn't reached (default: 5s)
 - `publish_async`: [Boolean] If set to true filebeat will publish while preparing the next batch of lines to transmit (defualt: false)
-- `registry_file`: [String] The registry file used to store positions, absolute or relative to working directory (default .filebeat)
+- `registry_file`: [String] The registry file used to store positions, must be an absolute path (default is OS dependent - see params.pp)
 - `config_file`: [String] Where the configuration file managed by this module should be placed.
 If you think you might want to use this, read the [limitations](#using-config_file) first.
 Defaults to the location that filebeat expects for your operating system.